josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🏛️_Home_Institutions/🏛️_parliament_and_government.md

 That common interest does not erase disagreement over Palestine.

-It recognises that the collapse of democratic safeguards would not leave only one side exposed.
+It recognises that collapse of democratic safeguards would not leave only one side exposed.

 ---